mvysny/suckless-ascii-profiler/README.md

 This method is also quite inaccurate.
 Sampling stacktrace every 20ms means that we have no idea what's going on during those 20ms inbetween samplings.
 Thus, if a method is sampled only once, we cannot check whether the method took less than 1ms to run, or whether it took 39ms.
-To remedy this, you can increase the sampling rate to 2ms to obtain more accurate results while still maintaining minor performance hit.
+To remedy this, you can increase the sampling rate to 10ms (or even 2ms) to obtain more accurate results while still maintaining minor performance hit.
 However, this is often not required.

-Usually what you hunt for is where your code spends 200ms or more. todo
+Usually what you hunt for is where your code spends 200ms or more.
+And that is something we can detect with high accuracy.
+If a method is present in multiple samplings, then there is a high probability that that method was running quite long.
+Of course there is the possibility that the method was called repeatedly, ran shortly and was captured in multiple stack samplings, but the probability of this is very low.

+To conclude:

+* Ignore methods present in just one sample (they are marked with the less-than sign, such as >1%)
+* Focus on long-running methods, and dissect them until you find a culprit
+* Remember that there is a very low probability that the profiler is lying to you :-)